Three consequences of selling in a bear market

 Despite the tough numbers, investors looking to sell today need to understand three really important consequences to selling today:

 1. Crystallizing losses and selling low.

-We all know the theory to making money in the stock markets – Buy Low, Sell High.
-Although that makes logical sense, it’s tough to do because times like these when prices are low (20% lower that a few months ago), our gut instinct and emotion tells us to do the opposite.
+We all know the theory to make money in the stock markets – Buy Low, Sell High.
+Although that makes logical sense, it’s tough to do because times like these when prices are low (20% lower than a few months ago), our gut instinct and emotion tells us to do the opposite.

 2. What’s the alternative?

 So let’s say you sell.
 Now what?
 Where are you going to go?
 Cash is paying you nothing.
 Interest rates are low so GIC rates pay very little.
 Bond yields are not much better and carry downside risk if interest rates rise.
 Will real estate, gold, silver commodities do any better?
 There’s no guarantee and really the risk of future drops is still there.